senya/notes/deploy.md

-# forwad gpg keys by ssh
+# Forward gpg keys by ssh

 https://superuser.com/a/1329299/409543 :